-This is one of those products that it is a pleasure to have promoted, and that in the spirit for which they were built now, they are made available to the community.
+This is one of those products that it is a pleasure to have promoted, and that in the spirit for which they were built are now made available to the community.
 It is a manual that explains how to implement a municipal Geographic Information System using Manifold GIS.

 The edited versions of these products were built within the framework of a Program to strengthen municipalities, whose legacy in terms of systematization we hope to disseminate in the hope that it may be useful for other countries.
-To the extent that we make these efforts public, knowledge is democratized and improved through the collaboration of learning communities that now represent compartmental spaces on the Internet.
+As we make these efforts public, knowledge is democratized and improved after the collaboration of learning communities that now represent spaces for sharing on the Internet.

 The structure of the document includes:

-Here is how the hierarchy of layers and components in Manifold GIS is constructed, as well as the particularities of a municipal utility project as an example.
-It also introduces the issue of assigning projection to the data and the content is divided into sections:
+Here we explain how the hierarchy of layers and components is built in Manifold GIS, as well as the particularities of a municipal utility project as an example.
+The subject of assigning projection to data is also introduced and the content is divided into sections:

 - Structure of the GIS in Manifold